The Best Noise-Canceling Headphones

 We wanted headphones that were so comfortable, we could forget we were wearing them.
 To compare how they felt, we asked our testers to wear each pair for at least 30 continuous minutes but took note when they took them off early or wore them longer.
 Testers agreed that some pairs, like the PSB M4U2, were too heavy and felt bulky on our heads.
 Others like the Sony MDR 1000X were lighter and had softer ear pads that covered our ears without crushing them.

 The best noise-canceling headphones should also seal out environmental noise without needing constant readjustment.
 Headphones like the Bose QuietControl 30 fit snugly in our ears without slipping out or tugging as we moved.
 Multiple testers noticed that others, like the B&O E4 Beoplay, “felt like they might fall out during a workout” or increased movement.
 None of the headphones we tested were painful to wear, but our testers agreed on their favorites.

 And include features that are actually useful.

 We gave bonus points to any headphones with features that improved our noise-canceling experience.
 We quickly learned that not all features are worthwhile.
-The PSB M4U2, for example, have two audio cables with a button to turn off noise-canceling, but you have to continuously hold the button down.
+The PSB M4U2, for example, has two audio cables with a button to turn off noise-canceling, but you have to continuously hold the button down.
 Additionally, the second audio cable doesn’t include controls for skipping songs or answering phone calls.
 Backups are nice, but we were confused by the exclusion.
 Headphones like the Sony MDR 1000X take a simpler approach and let you adjust noise-canceling with the press of two buttons on the left earcup.
 Sometimes, less is more.

 Should you go wireless?
 The choice is yours.
 All noise-canceling headphones require battery power for noise cancellation to work, but wired options let you listen to music even after the battery dies, whereas wireless options remove the hassle of cables.